 Technological modifications of the connection:

-Rolling of the thread bottom.
+Additional rolling of the thread root.

 Hardening of the material using cold forming.